-The Province of Ontario, Canada commissioned a HTA of NIPT in 2019 (Ontario, 2019).
-The HTA committee reviewed available evidence in peer-reviewed literature and concluded that NIPT "NIPS is an effective and safe prenatal screening method for trisomies 21, 18, and 13 in the average-risk or general population."
+The Province of Ontario, Canada commissioned a health technology assessment (HTA) of NIPT in 2019 (Ontario, 2019).
+The HTA committee reviewed available evidence in the peer-reviewed literature, including eight studies on NIPT accuracy or clinical utility and seven studies on health care professional's understanding of NIPT, and concluded that "NIPT is an effective and safe prenatal screening method for trisomies 21, 18, and 13 in the average-risk or general population."
 They noted that NIPT was more accurate with an improved sensitivity and specificity than traditional forms of aneuploidy screening.
+Studies by Bianchi et al. (2014), Norton et al. (2015), and Nicolaides et al. (2013), previously discussed in this policy, were included in the Ontario HTA.